On the Dnieper: Premiere

 The ballet was premiered on 16 December 1932, but it turned out to be a flop, especially when critics had been anticipating a work similar in character to The Prodigal Son.
 Because Prokofiev left for America the next day, he was unaware of the disappointed reviews.
-The ballet was withdrawn from stage after a few performances, although Stravinsky and Milhaud warmly praised the music after the premiere.
+The ballet was withdrawn from the stage after a few performances, although Stravinsky and Milhaud warmly praised the music after the premiere.
 Afterwards, Prokofiev extracted an orchestral suite from the ballet (as he did to his other stage works) as Op.
 51a.

 Revival

 In 2009 Alexei Ratmansky choreographed the Prokofiev score anew for American Ballet Theatre.
 In his version, Sergei returns his village to discover that he no longer loves his sweetheart, Natalia, but is instead attracted to Olga, who is to wed another man.
 "Grief-stricken yet noble, Natalia unselfishly helps the young lovers, Sergei and Olga, to escape together to a life of happiness."
 In the premiere of this version, Marcelo Gomes danced the role of Sergei, Paloma Herrera the role of Olga, Veronika Part the role of Natalia, and David Hallberg the role of Olga's Fiancé.